melMass/comfy_mtb/README.md

 - `Restore Face`: Using [GFPGan](https://github.com/TencentARC/GFPGAN) to restore faces, works great in conjunction with `Face Swap` and supports Comfy native upscalers for the `bg_upscaler`

 ## image interpolation (animation)
+> **Warning**
+> **Windows only issue**: This requires tensorflow-gpu that is unfortunately not a thing anymore on Windows since 2.10.1 (unless you use a complex WSL passthrough setup but it's still not "Windows")
+> Using this old version is quite clunky and require some patching that install.py does automatically, but the main issue is that no wheels are available for python > 3.10
+> Comfy-nightly is already using Python 11 so installing this old tf version won't work there.
+> You can in any case install the normal up to date tensorflow but that will run on CPU and is much MUCH slower for FILM inference.

 - `Load Film Model`: Loads a [FILM](https://github.com/google-research/frame-interpolation) model
 - `Film Interpolation`: Process input frames using [FILM](https://github.com/google-research/frame-interpolation)
   <img src="https://github.com/melMass/comfy_mtb/assets/7041726/3afd1647-6634-4b92-a34b-51432e6a9834" width=400/>